Nirbhay missile fired into sea, aborted minutes later

 The missile was tracked with the help of ground based radars and it's health parameters were monitored by indigenous telemetry stations by team of professionals from DRDO's ITR and LRDE (Electronics & Radar Development Establishment).

-The maiden test flight of Nirbhay held on March 12, 2013 had to be terminated mid way for safety reasons due to malfunction of a component.
-However, the second launch on October 17, 2014 was successful.
+The maiden test flight of Nirbhay held on March 12, 2013, had to be terminated midway for safety reasons due to malfunction of a component.
+However, the second launch on October 17, 2014, was successful.